 I am here to help you individually and in groups, virtually, online and in person.

 I look forward to connecting with you in 2019.

 Love and blessings, Rabbi Sigal

 Mendful living is here for you.
-Please join us to mend our world and all of us.
+Please join us to mend our world and ourselves too.